The Ultimate Guide to Credit Cards

 You can usually avoid a hard inquiry by applying for a secured card.
 The nice thing about a secured card is that anyone can get one, regardless of their credit score.

-The most straightforward way to ask for a credit line increase is to call the card issuer and speak with a customer representative.
-Explain why you deserve an increase, not why you need it.
-Remain courteous even if you fail – you can always try again in six months.
+The simplest way to ask for a credit line increase is to call your card issuer and have a chat with a customer representative.
+Make sure to explain why you deserve an increase, not just why you need it.
+Even if your request isn’t granted, stay optimistic—you can always try again in six months.

 An indirect approach is to ask your creditors or debt collectors to remove late payments or write-offs from your credit reports.
 If you succeed, you should see your credit score rise, making it easier to justify a request for more credit.